Picture this. You’re on a remote island in the Antarctic, it’s freezing cold, and you’ve been living on a ship for the last three weeks.

 As wildlife struggles, we urgently need new ocean sanctuaries in the Antarctic and across the world.
 With these in place, animals like these penguins have the space to recover and adapt to our rapidly changing climate, safe from harmful industries.

-This can happen.
-In less than two months’ time, governments from around the world are meeting to negotiate a Global Ocean Treaty.
+Right now, governments are negotiating a new Global Ocean Treaty.
 If they get it right, it’ll open the door to a vast network of ocean sanctuaries, which could protect over a third of the world’s seas.
-We can’t miss our chance to fix the broken system that leaves places like the Antarctic unprotected.
+If you haven’t already, please sign the petition calling on the UK government to push for the strongest possible treaty.

 Although it’s an incredible privilege to visit Antarctica, working out here can be difficult, dangerous and exhausting.
 But it’s all worth it to preserve the incredible ocean ecosystems that support all life on Earth.
 And thanks to you, the crew wake up every day knowing there are more than two million people all over the world, working towards the same goal.